informatics-isi-edu/deriva-catalog-manage/README.md

 The module relys on tools for table manipulation that have been developed as part of the [Frictionless Data](https://frictionlessdata.io) initiative.
 Documentation and related tools are available from their GitHub [repo](https://github.com/frictionlessdata).

 Main entry points of this module are:

-- Create tableschema from a table in a deriva catalog.
+- table_schema_from_catalog: Create tableschema from a table in a deriva catalog.
-- Create a deriva-py program to create a table from a CSV, Google Sheet, database table, or other table format.
+- conver_table_to_deriva: Create a deriva-py program to create a table from a CSV, Google Sheet, database table, or other table format.
-- Validate a CSV against an ERMRest table and upload it.
+- upload_table: Validate a CSV against an ERMRest table and upload it.

 ## CLIs